-Term: Four years with a maximum of two terms
+Term: Four years with a maximum of two terms, youth: one two-year term

-Meeting: Third Thursday of each month, 7:00 p.m., City Council Chambers,
+Meetings: Third Wednesday of every other month, 5:30 p.m., City Council Chambers,

 Human Services Commission

 Duties: Advise the City Council on the human service needs of the community and methods of fulfilling these needs.
 Particular emphasis is given by the commission to the human service needs of the socially and economically disadvantaged, the elderly and the youth of the community.
 Also makes grant recommendations to the City Council.